rebcabin/tangledown/README.md

 We'll implement the blocks, like `accumulate_contents` and `eatBlockTag`, later, after you've gotten the big picture.
 Notice the names can contain spaces, can be in kebab-case, Pascal-case, camel-case, snake-case, whatever you like.

 `block` tags don't need any contents, but you're welcome to put some in, say for in-code commentary.
 Tangledown will eat and ignore contents of a `block` tag.
-With Tangledown, in-code commentary is less important than it is in normal code, however, because your commentary for _humans_ is the text _surrounding_ the `block` tags, Markdown text like the text you're reading right here and now.
+With Tangledown, in-code commentary is less important than it is in normal (tragically flawed!) code, however, because your commentary for _humans_ is the text _surrounding_ the `block` tags, Markdown text like the text you're reading right here and now.

 ## Tangledown Tangles Itself?

 Tangledown uses two kinds of regular expressions (regexes) for matching tags in any Markdown file:
-- regexes for tags that appear on lines by themselves, left-justified
+- regexes for `noweb` and `tangle` tags that appear on lines by themselves, left-justified
-- regexes that match tags that may appear anywhere on a line
+- regexes that match `<block ...>` tags that may appear anywhere on a line, and match their closing `</block>` taglets, which may appear on the same line as their opening, twin `<block ...>` tags on on lines by themselves.

 Both kinds of regex are _safe_, in the sense that they do not match themselves.
-That means it's safe to run `tangledown.py` on `READMD.md`, which contains source for `tangledown.py`.
+That means it's safe to run `tangledown.py` on this here `READMD.md`, which contains source for `tangledown.py`.

 The two regexes defined in the noweb `left_justified_regexes` match `noweb` and`tangle` tags that appear on lines by themselves, left-justified.
 These regexes won't match themselves; that's our bootstrapping technique.
 They also wont match `noweb` and `tangle` tags that are indented.
-That lets us _talk about_ `noweb` and `tangle` tags: just put the examples you're talking about in an indented Markdown code blob instead of in a triple-backticked code blob with no indentation.
+That lets us _talk about_ `noweb` and `tangle` tags: just put the examples you're talking about in an _indented_ Markdown code blob instead of in a triple-backticked code blob with no indentation.

 The names in the attributes of `noweb` and `tangle` tags must start with a letter, and they can contain letters, numbers, hyphens, underscores, whitespace, and dots.
-That's what is said by the regexes in noweb `left_justified_regexes`, right here, this next one:
+That's what is said by the regexes in noweb `left_justified_regexes`, right here, this next noweb:

 ## noweb left_justified_regexes